Ginger Snaps (film): Franchise and influence

 Based on successful DVD sales, both a sequel, Ginger Snaps 2: Unleashed, and a prequel, Ginger Snaps Back: The Beginning, were filmed back-to-back in 2003.
 Even though Ginger Snaps 2 had a wider release than the original, it underperformed at the box office.
 Consequently, Ginger Snaps Back: The Beginning went direct-to-video.
 In October 2020, a television series was announced to be in development.

 The 2009 film Jennifer's Body draws frequent comparisons to Ginger Snaps.
 Their plots, and the relationship between the two main female characters, are strikingly similar in many ways.
-Despite this, Jennifer's Body writer Diablo Cody and director Karyn Kusama have controversially not referenced it as an influence.
+Despite this, Jennifer's Body writer Diablo Cody and director Karyn Kusama have not referenced it as an influence.

 The music video for Sabrina Carpenter's "Taste" features a visual reference to the scene where a character is impaled by a white picket fence.

 The album WLFGRL by Machine Girl samples Ginger Snaps on several tracks, those being "Out by 16, Dead on the Scene", "Ginger Claps", "Excruciating Death (phase γ)", and "Phase α".